absmach/s0-docs/docs/index.md

 ### 📟 S0
 ![IoT Gateway Block Diagram](/images/s0-front.jpg)

-This project involves the design and development of a robust and modular **IoT Gateway** for smart metering applications.
+The S0 is a robust and modular **IoT Gateway** for smart metering applications.
 The gateway is capable of collecting data from both **Wireless M-Bus (wMBus)** and **wired M-Bus** utility meters, and transmitting the collected data securely to a remote IoT platform over the internet.

 ## 🚀 Overview